shermnonic/projectme/README.md

 ## Acknowledgements

-- The software uses [QNodesEditor by Stanislaw Adazewski](https://adared.ch/qnodeseditor-qt-nodesports-based-data-processing-flow-editor/) and includes source code from it in a version from 2012 which is licensed under BSD.
+- The software uses [QNodesEditor by Stanislaw Adazewski](https://adared.ch/qnodeseditor-qt-nodesports-based-data-processing-flow-editor/) and includes source code from it in a version from 2012, licensed under a BSD license.
 Affected files:
     - `qneblock.h`
 	- `qneconnection.h`
 	- `qneport.h`